 Families would be admitted to the Tree of Life Family Birth Center once active labor has begun.
 Medications for the induction or augmentation of labor will not be allowed.
 Women will be allowed to eat in labor if they desire.
 The Tree of Life Family Birth Center promotes natural childbirth, birth without the use of pain medications or epidural analgesia.
 For comfort in labor, women will be encouraged to use ambulation, tubs and showers, relaxation methods, meditation, aroma therapy, and music therapy, along with the support of their family and doula.
 Nitrous Oxide will be available as well during the later part of the labor if needed.

-For women who choose the more personalized birth experience of using a nurse-midwife, the Tree of Life Family Birth Center offers the expertise of three Certified Nurse-Midwives — including the region’s most experienced — providing:
+For women who choose the more personalized birth experience of using a nurse-midwife, the Tree of Life Family Birth Center offers the expertise of four Certified Nurse-Midwives — including the region’s most experienced — providing:

 Normal, healthy birth is supported by physical and psychological factors that promote effective labor.